9th Workshop on Visualization for the Digital Humanities

 Submission format

 Authors of accepted papers will be invited to present their papers at the workshop.
 A lively discussion with workshop participants will follow all presentations.
-Accepted papers will be available in PDF format from our website and authors are strongly encouraged to submit their papers to preprint servers such as arXiv.org.
+Accepted papers will be available in PDF format from our website, and authors are expected to submit their papers to preprint servers such as arXiv.org.
 Accepted papers also have the option of publishing their work at IEEE Xplore.

-Note that VIS 2023 will be an in-person event and at least one author of each paper has to register for the conference and present.
+Note that VIS 2025 will be an in-person event, and at least one author of each paper has to register for the conference and present.

 Submitting a paper

-Submissions to the Paper Tracks will be optionally double-blind.
-Authors wishing to submit their work double-blind should remove author information from the cover page of their submitted document, and take care to avoid identifying information in the submission itself.
+Submissions to the Paper Track will be optionally double-blind.
+Authors wishing to submit their work double-blind should remove author information from the cover page of their submitted document and take care to avoid identifying information in the submission itself.